ThirtySomething/YAIP/README.md

 ## Extension

 To extend the capabilities with currently not supported datatypes, the extension is very simple.
-Just extend the class <code>net::derpaul::yaip::Convert</code> with conversion methods from/to your data type.
+Just extend the class ```net::derpaul::yaip::Convert``` with conversion methods from/to your data type.

 ## Doxygen Documentation